nwjs/chromium.src/docs/contributing.md

 In the same dialog, you can include an optional message to your reviewers.
 This space can be used for specific questions or instructions.
-Once you're done, make sure to click **Send**, which notifies the requested reviewers that they should review your change.
+Once you're done, make sure to click **Start Review**, which notifies the requested reviewers that they should review your change.

 **IMPORTANT: UNTIL YOU SEND THE REVIEW REQUEST, NO ONE WILL LOOK AT THE REVIEW**